Available in: Extended firmware only

 tailscale serve --bg 80

-tailscale serve reset # to disable
+# to disable: tailscale serve reset

-Note: The first time you load this it will take a minute to generate the certificate for the first time.
 Note: Advanced users can enable Funnel to expose Fluidd/Mainsail to the public internet.
-Only do this if you absutely know what you are doing to stay secure.
-Stay safe!
+Only do this if you absolutely know what you are doing to stay secure.